suraj-ms/Shivaji-Creation-Host/README.md

 # Shivaji Creation

-## It is a customer and staff managing to with automated billing
+## It is a customer and staff managing tool with automated billing

 ![Home Page](readmeImages/home.PNG)
 ![Cutomer](readmeImages/customer.PNG)